ASSISTKINGS QUARTERLY RETURNS: 2019/2020 EDITION: VOLUME I

 As for his teammate, Riyad Mahrez has to continue to notch assists and find the Englishman at all costs or feed Aguero or Jesus if he wants to keep playing, with clear evidence being his absence until the final minutes of the Spurs match the next week after his Man of the Match, 4 goal-creating display vs West Ham.

-Image result for mahrez man city It is this type of positive competition within a squad that attains the best out of a team, something some managers and clubs are desperately failing to understand at the moment (Ernesto Valverde's Barcelona to name one) and money has nothing to do with insuring a competitive squad...well, maybe money has a little bit to do with it.
+It is this type of positive competition within a squad that attains the best out of a team, something some managers and clubs are desperately failing to understand at the moment (Ernesto Valverde's Barcelona to name one) and money has nothing to do with insuring a competitive squad...well, maybe money has a little bit to do with it.

-And this demand to always improve is why Manchester City under Pep Guardiola can do it all
+And this demand to always improve is why Manchester City under Pep Guardiola can do it all,

 that is as long as he can rotate more this season.